 And some of the hallucinations are exactly the kinds of things you’d probably include in a cover letter anyway.
 For example, saying the writer is “highly motivated and excited about the opportunity” is the kind of thing many people include in their cover letters all the time.

 Overall, this mad libs cover letter is an excellent outline for someone who doesn’t have a lot of relevant work experience or transferable skills.
-Instead of ChatGPT making assumptions about who you are and what your skills are, it suggests what should go where.
+Instead of ChatGPT making assumptions about who you are and your skills, it suggests what should go where.
 The cover letter follows a natural and logical flow that explains why you want to intern with the company and why you’re a good candidate.

 Frankly, it’s an excellent outline for any kind of job seeker!